yunabe/TypeScriptForTslab/README.md

 - Defines `ts.getPreEmitDiagnosticsOfFiles`.
 - Remove `"bin"` from `package.json`.
 - Remove `"should be acknowledged when they change"` from `unittests/publicApi.ts` to skip the compatibility validation.
+- Add `disableTopLevelAwait` to the compiler options to support TLA properly in tslab.

 ## Merge with a newer version of TypeScript